Tay9875/Hackathon_Social_Media/README.md

 6. Swagger

 ## Routes
-Find all the app routes by clicking on the following link: [Route documentation with Swagger](https://hackathon-social-media-backend-phi.vercel.app/api-docs/#/Auth/post_auth_login)
+Find all the app routes by clicking on the following link: `https://hackathon-social-media-backend-phi.vercel.app/api-docs/#/Auth/post_auth_login`